Skylake-dev/Notes/Computer Security/Computer Security.md

 Disadvantages:
 - performance is limited also by the number of concurrent connection

-#### Circut level firewalls
+#### Circuit level firewalls
 Basically a proxy at TCP level.
 Relay TCP connections by having the clients connecting to the firewall.
-The main problem is that these are not transparent to the application and because of this are basically non-existant nowadays.
+The main problem is that these are not transparent to the application and because of this are basically non-existent nowadays.
 An example of a protocol that does this is SOCKS5.

 #### Application proxies